cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 12. Click on Save & queue button to save.
 Provide the Save Comment and Run.

-13. Can you fix the error, to see the builds on Jenkins?
+13. Queue part may take long to appear as completed on Azure DevOps page, check the Jenkins you will see the new build there.

+13. Your number of builds may vary, depending on document creating process)

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-JenkinsLab/master/31-Output.png)